upbound/docs/content/getstarted/control-plane-project.md

 You should see the installed version of the `up` CLI.
 Since you aren't logged in yet, `Crossplane Version` and `Spaces Control Version` returns `unknown`.

 ### Login to Upbound
-If you've installed the `Up-Project-Action` GitHub Action, you may skip this step.

 Authenticate your CLI with your Upbound account by using the login command.
 This opens a browser window for you to log into your Upbound account.